FROM OUR BLOG

 Apr 10, 2025

-The term “garbage in, garbage out” rings especially true in the world of AI.
+The term “garbage in, garbage out” rings especially true when training AI.
 Data biases are known to adversely affect models, leading to inaccurate, incorrect, or unfair outputs.
 This in turn erodes trust, amplifies existing biases, and ultimately limits real-world adoption.

 What are the Primary Types of AI Bias?